 Laboratory of Insect Diapause

 Diapause is a central element of insect life-cycle.
 Diapause allows insects to overcome harsh seasons and exploit fluctuating resources.
-Our aim is to contribute to basic understanding of the molecular, biochemical and physiological mechanisms of diapause and associated expression of high tolerance to abiotic environmental stressors.
-We focus on two major topics: (1) the role of biological circadian clocks in the perception and transduction of photoperiodic information into the overt manifestation of diapause (cessation of development, cell cycle arrest, accumulation of energy reserves, low metabolic rate, altered gene expression, metabolic switch); (2) the principles of seasonally acquired high cold tolerance (changes in metabolomic profiles, accumulation of cryoprotective compounds, restructuring of membrane composition, adjustments of membrane function, expression of heat shock proteins).
+Diapause phenotype includes photoperiodism, hormonal regulation, cessation of development, altered gene expression, cell cycle arrest, accumulation of energy reserves, metabolic suppression, and bolstered environmental stress tolerance.
+We focus on basic research of seasonally acquired cold hardiness (metabolic switching to accumulation of cryoprotective compounds, restructuring of membrane composition, adjustments of membrane function, expression of chaperons and other protective proteins).
 Our results may serve practical purposes: development of new techniques for cryopreservation of biological material; forecasting the seasonal activities and estimation of overwintering survival in populations of pest species.

 Current research projects

-We follow the course and the success of overwintering in selected insect pest species in the field.
+We follow the course and the success of overwintering in insect pest species (or beneficial insects) in their field habitats.
 We assess the seasonal timings of diapause induction, initiation, termination and the onset of spring activity.
-We assess a whole set of physiological parameters, which correlate and/or are causally involved in cold tolerance.
-We use various techniques (supercooling point, vapour pressure, and Clifton nanoliter osmometers, differential scanning calorimetry, respirometry, analysis of metabolites using GC-MS, LC-ESI-MS).
-Model species: Ips typographus, Cydia pomonella, Ostrinia nubilalis.
+We assess a whole set of physiological parameters, which correlate and/or are causally involved in cold tolerance and winter mortality.
+We use various techniques (supercooling point, vapour pressure and Clifton nanoliter osmometers, differential scanning calorimetry, gas exchange and respirometry analysis, high resolution mass spectrometry, etc.).
+Select target species: Ips typographus, Pityogenes chalcographus, Cydia pomonella, Ostrinia nubilalis, Culex pipines and others.